Phnom Penh Guide

 Central Market, Phnom Penh

 Initially, not too sure what went through the ladies’ thoughts, to suddenly be confronted, in the rather narrow passageway, by three security personnel.
-Anyhow, the girl remembered me and all was well with lots of smiles all round.
+Anyhow, the girl remembered me and all was well with lots of smiles all around.

 XXXXX